-We have audited the special purpose financial statements of Atlas Fund of Funds ("the Fund"), which comprise the statement of assets and liabilities as at June 30, 2018, and the related income statement and notes to and forming part of the special purpose financial statements, including a summary of significant accounting policies.
+We have audited the special purpose financial statements of Atlas Fund of Funds ("the Fund"), which comprise the special purpose statement of assets and liabilities as at June 30, 2019, and the special purpose income statement and notes to and forming part of the special purpose financial statements, including a summary of significant accounting policies.

-In our opinion, the special purpose financial statements of the Fund for the year ended June 30, 2018 are prepared, in all material respect, in accordance with the accounting policies as disclosed in note 4 to the special purpose financial statements.
+In our opinion, the accompanying special purpose financial statements of the Fund for the year ended June 30, 2019 are prepared, in all material respect, in accordance with the accounting policies as disclosed in note 4 to the special purpose financial statements.